 Available with Advanced license.

-The ArcGIS platform provides several options for creating products from drone imagery.
-This workflow focuses on using the ortho mapping capability in ArcGIS Pro Advanced.
-For users seeking an easy-to-use desktop application, consider using ArcGIS Drone2Map; if your organization is seeking a software-as-a-service (SaaS) capability, refer to Site Scan for ArcGIS.
+ArcGIS includes several options for creating products from drone imagery.
+This topic focuses on ArcGIS Pro.
+If you want a desktop application, consider using ArcGIS Drone2Map.
+If your organization needs a software-as-a-service (SaaS) capability, use Site Scan for ArcGIS.

 To use this workflow, you'll need ArcGIS Pro Standard or ArcGIS Pro Advanced with the ArcGIS Reality for ArcGIS Pro extension.
 You can publish data products to ArcGIS Online or your ArcGIS Enterprise portal.
-Viewing image pairs in stereo requires ArcGIS Image Analyst.
+Viewing image pairs in stereo requires ArcGIS Image Analyst or ArcGIS Pro Advanced.

 Imagery Workflows resources

-- Try out a hands-on ortho mapping tutorial for processing drone imagery using sample data from the Imagery Workflows website.*
+- Try a hands-on ortho mapping tutorial for processing drone imagery using sample data from the Imagery Workflows website.*

-- Read an overview of the ortho mapping workflow in ArcGIS Pro.
+- Read an overview of ArcGIS Reality for ArcGIS Pro.

 ArcGIS blogs, articles, story maps, and technical papers